mephistolist/xsser/README.md

 #### Installing:

 XSSer runs on many platforms.
-It requires Python (3.x) and the following libraries:
+This install requires FreeBSD, Python 3.9 and you may install its dependencies with the following:

-    - python3-pycurl - Python bindings to libcurl (Python 3)
-    - python3-bs4 - error-tolerant HTML parser for Python 3
-    - python3-geoip - Python3 bindings for the GeoIP IP-to-country resolver library
-    - python3-gi - Python 3 bindings for gobject-introspection libraries
-    - python3-cairocffi - cffi-based cairo bindings for Python (Python3)
-    - python3-selenium - Python3 bindings for Selenium
-    - firefoxdriver - Firefox WebDriver support

-On Debian-based systems (ex: Ubuntu), run:

     doas pkg install py39-pycurl py39-pygeoip pygobject3-common py39-gobject3 py39-cairocffi py39-selenium py39-beautifulsoup py39-pycurl

-If you need to build the GUI version this will also need to be installed:
+If you wish to use the GUI version, also run:

     doas pkg install py39-pillow

 ####  Source libs: